forestryio/forestry.io/hugo/content/blog/master-image-delivery-with-cloudinary.md

     src="{{ .baseURL }}/w_500{{ .image }}"
      />

-Devices that don't support `srcset` will fall back to the 500px version specified in the `src` tag.
+Browsers that don't support `srcset` will fall back to the 500px version specified in the `src` tag.

 That's all it takes to add responsive images with Cloudinary!